-For example, your password might be comprised when a website gets hacked, but with multi-factor authentication, that password is useless without your mobile phone.
+For example, your password might be compromised when a website gets hacked, but with multi-factor authentication, that password is useless without your mobile phone.

 Why am I Being Asked to Complete MFA?

 To better protect the security of your online information, the university has implemented MFA using the Duo product.
-This system will come up when you log into any university web application protected by MFA.
+When you log into any university web application protected by MFA, this system will come up.

 Before you can complete the authentication process, you will need to enroll a device.
 The recommended device is a smartphone or tablet, such as an iPhone or Android device.

 If you have not enrolled a device, please follow the instructions below.
 You will need your chosen device handy to complete this process.

 Available Authentication Methods